ayotoasset/AdditiveCausalExpansion/README.md

 ```

 ## Theory
-The intended use case is a (for now) single dimensional set of a continuous variable Z whose marginal (predictive/causal) effect we are interested.
-The other set, the control variables X or "confounders" for causal inference, are used to make the function approximation more accurate and for the causal effects control for confounding.
+The intended use case is a (for now) single dimensional set of a continuous variable Z whose marginal causal effect we are interested in.
+The other set, the control/confounding variables X are used to adjust for the confounding (see Pearl .
 Using Gaussian processes, we can use differentiable spline bases to obtain the marginal effect.

 Formally,
 ```